emilymerwin/PollDisplay/README.md

 	8. Open `py/pollCSVconverter.py`, replace `infile` and `outfile` (lines 6 and 7) and run the script ( `cmd` + `shift` + `r` in textmate, or `python `)
 	9. Open `dist/poll.js`.
 Replace the URL on line 4 with your new data file .
 Update `labelArr` on line 14 with your spreadsheet's column headers (they need to be in the same order as they appear in your CSV - all arrays are loaded by index so if your column name is in the wrong spot it will display the wrong data when the filter is clicked)
 	10. Check locally using `python -m simpleHTTPServer`
-	11. Upload to AWS, make public, add to Methode via iFrame on a flatpage
+	11. Upload to AWS, make public `aws s3 cp ./dist s3://ajcnewsapps.myajc.com/2019/polls/[your-poll] --recursive --acl public-read`
+	12. Add to Methode via iFrame on a flatpage

 ####Troubleshooting
 - The demographic group title cells often have a few leading spaces, which will break python parser if not accounted for (when specifying column name dict lookups)